 In his primary role as Assistant Director of Communications, Adam manages Rockefeller College's web presence and digital communications strategy.
 Handling all day-to-day maintenance/support issues and managing larger projects like Concerto, Rockefeller's digitial signage system.

 Adam also support's Rockefeller's capstone Semester in Washington program.
-Living and working in Washingon for more than six years, Adam's knowledge of city and professional contacts make him an excellent resource for students.
-He assists students as they find their way in the city, organizes special group events/tours, teaches, and helps students with assignment questions, particularly writing and researching.
+Living and working in Washingon for more than seven years, Adam's knowledge of city and professional contacts make him an excellent resource for students.
+He assists students as they find their way in the city, handling all student services, program logistics, and special events/tours,

 Kress served as a visiting professor acting as Director of the SUNY Brockport Washington Internship Program for the summer and fall semesters of 2014..